JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/troubleshooting.md

 ### Offline installers

-Offline installers can be downloaded from [releases page](https://github.com/JosefNemec/Playnite/releases/latest).
-Use exe file for standard installation and zip for portable one.
-Please note that offline installer is not digitally signed and your AV or browser may report that the file is "potentially dangerous", which is not true.
+You can download offline installers from the [latest releases page](https://github.com/JosefNemec/Playnite/releases/latest).

+Use the EXE file for a standard installation and the ZIP file for a portable one.
+Please be aware that the offline installer is not digitally signed, so your antivirus software or browser may flag it as "potentially dangerous," which is not the case.

 ### I'm getting warning about elevated privileges

-Playnite will show warning if it detects itself running with elevated privileges.
-We show this warning because these privileges are inherited to all installed extensions and to everything you subsequently start  from Playnite (all games and apps).
+Playnite will display a warning if it detects that it is running with elevated privileges.
+This warning is shown because these elevated privileges are inherited by all installed extensions and any applications launched from Playnite, including games and other software.

-Playnite itself **doesn't** require elevated privileges to function properly so it's an unnecessary security risk to run it that way.
+It's important to note that Playnite itself **does not** require elevated privileges to function properly, so running it with elevated privileges poses an unnecessary security risk.

-You may get this dialog in several cases, some examples include:
+You may encounter this warning under various circumstances, including:

-- If Playnite is launched as admin, either manually or via compatibility flag.
+- When Playnite is launched as an administrator, either manually or through compatibility flags.
-- Application that's starting Playnite is already running with elevated privileges.
+- If the application initiating Playnite is already running with elevated privileges.
-- You have UAC completely disabled in User Account Control Windows settings.
+- When you have User Account Control (UAC) completely disabled in your Windows settings.
-- You installed Playnite using unsupported method that forces it to  run elevated.
-For example people installing using Chocolatey reported this issue.
+- If you installed Playnite using an unsupported method that forces it to run with elevated privileges.
+For example, some users reported this issue when installing via Chocolatey.

 ### My controller is not working